dandougherty/Molly/README.md

 Some code in Decidability.v is adapted from the stdpp library and from Gert Smolka's Base library

+Some code in Utilities.v and ListUtil.v is from Smolka's Base library

 CpdtTactics.v is mostly due to Adam Chlipala

 TacticsMatch.v is code due to Tej Chajed